amirallami-code/license-guide/README.md

 3. [Software Freedom Law Center](https://softwarefreedom.org/) - Provides legal representation and other law-related services to protect and advance Free and Open Source Software.
 4. [Creative Commons](https://creativecommons.org/) - For understanding and using Creative Commons licenses.
 5. [Free Software Foundation](https://www.fsf.org/) - A nonprofit with a worldwide mission to promote computer user freedom.

+## Updates and Maintenance

+This guide is regularly updated to reflect the latest trends and changes in software licensing.
+Last updated: September 5, 2024.

+If you notice any outdated information or have suggestions for improvements, please open an issue or submit a pull request.
+Your contributions help keep this guide accurate and useful for the community.

+To stay updated on major changes, watch this repository on GitHub (Click on the small eye next to the Fork button and select 'All Activity').

 ## Contributing